Workshop Information Vienna (April 2017) here

 - Participants allow the organisers to use photos, audio or films recorded during the workshop for documentation and publicity purposes

-The project is financially supported by the European Commission (DG Justice and Consumers), by the Broadcasting Board of Governors and by the Media & Internet Division of the Council of Europe.
+The project is financially supported by the Rights, Equality and Citizenship (REC) Programme of the European Union, and co-funded by the Broadcasting Board of Governors (U.S.) and the Media & Internet Division of the Council of Europe.